National Pension System: Withdrawal

-Premature withdrawal in NPS before age 60 required parking 80% of the sum in an annuity.
-One can withdraw 20 percent of the corpus before 60 years but he/she must buy annuity with 80 percent of the corpus.
+Premature withdrawal in NPS before age 60 required parking 60% of the sum in an annuity.
+One can withdraw 40 percent of the corpus before 60 years but he/she must buy annuity with 60 percent of the corpus.
 In 2016, the NPS allowed withdrawal of up to 25% of contributions for specified reasons, if the scheme is at least 3 years old with certain conditions.

 One can withdraw the complete amount if the pension collected is less than ₹5,00,000.
 This amount was increased to ₹5,00,000 as per PFRDA Circular dated 14 June 2021.

+Systematic Lumpsum Withdrawal

+Under this scheme, one can choose to remain invested with 60% of the corpus in NPS by contributing till the age of 75 and enable the SLW feature while the corpus continues to grow.

 Tax benefits

 Investment in NPS is eligible for tax benefits as follows: